DeFiCh/defichain.com/content/media.en.md

       headline: Media
       subhead: Media resources and assets.
     mentions:
-      headline: DeFi Blockchain covered in the press and media.
+      headline: DeFiChain covered in the press and media.
       mentions_list:
         - title: DeFiChain is now on Blockfolio Signal!
           source: CoinMarketCap